|Pregnancy food safety

 medical_services

-Sauces, cheeses, salad fillings, and vegetables can change the answer, especially if they are premade or poorly chilled.
+Sauces, cheeses, salad fillings, sprouts, and vegetables can change the answer, especially if they are premade or poorly chilled.

 task_alt